asyncapi/generator/README.md

     -V, --version                  output the version number
     -w, --watch                    watches the template directory and the AsyncAPI document for change, and re-generate the files when they occur.
-    -o, --output <outputDir>       directory where to put the generated files (defaults to the current directory) -d, --disable-hook <hookName>  disable a specific hook -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -p, --param <name=value>       additional param to pass to templates
+    -o, --output <outputDir>       directory where to put the generated files (default: the current directory) -d, --disable-hook <hookName>  disable a specific hook -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -p, --param <name=value>       additional param to pass to templates